xquery-mode/oook-selector/README.md

 Oook selector by entering  `C-c m`  There is help if you press `?` afterwards.

-Note: If you use an LW configuration service, first enter  `C-c m g`  to fetch the
-      configuration for the MarkLogic connection from the LW configuration service.

 With  `C-c m x`  you can just evaluate an XQuery from a minibuffer.

 All other commands have usually a lowercase version for the current database, and